e4s2022/e4s/README.md

       --target_mask=./example/input/faceswap/target_mask.png \
       --verbose=True
 ```
+It's recommanded to turn on `--lap_bld` for better result around the face boundary.
 For more information and supported args, run `python scripts/face_swap.py -h` for help.

 ### 2.2 face editing
 For texture related editting or interpolation, run